auth0-samples/auth0-angularjs-samples/README.md

 # Auth0 AngularJS Samples

 These samples demonstrate how to add authentication to an AngularJS application with Auth0.
 Each folder contains a distinct application so that various Auth0 features can be viewed in isolation.
+You can read about these examples in our [AngularJS Quickstart](https://auth0.com/docs/quickstart/spa/angularjs).

 These samples use Auth0's [hosted login page](https://auth0.com/docs/hosted-pages/login) which offers the fastest, most secure, and most feature-rich way to add authentication to your app.